MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 The list accepts IP addresses, CIDR ranges and wildcard patterns.
 It is the combination of:

-- `otoroshi.options.trustedProxies`, a comma separated list read once at startup
+- the startup list, read once at startup, so changing it requires a restart.
+It is made of `otoroshi.options.trustedProxies`, set by `OTOROSHI_OPTIONS_TRUSTED_PROXIES`, and of every entry of `otoroshi.options.trustedProxiesSources`, which ships with `CC_REVERSE_PROXY_IPS` and `OTOROSHI_TRUSTED_PROXIES`.
+Each source is a comma separated list
 - `trustedProxies` in the global config, editable at runtime from the danger zone.
 An entry can hold a comma separated list, so it can be a vault reference to an env var publishing the proxies of a platform, like `${vault://env/CC_REVERSE_PROXY_IPS}`

-With the shipped `application.conf` and no overriding configuration, the startup list comes from the first defined of `OTOROSHI_OPTIONS_TRUSTED_PROXIES`, `OTOROSHI_TRUSTED_PROXIES` and `CC_REVERSE_PROXY_IPS`, in that order.
-Defining one of them **replaces** the lower priority ones instead of extending them.
-If the highest priority defined variable is empty, it contributes no startup entries; the global list still applies.
-Changing it requires a restart.

-To add proxies to a list published by a platform, either add them to `trustedProxies` in the global config, which is combined with the startup list, or reference the platform variable from the one you define.
-The startup configuration goes through the vaults, and the shipped configuration enables the env vault, so the following value works as long as it stays enabled:
+Every source **adds** its entries to the others, and duplicates are dropped: declaring a proxy of your own never hides the ones a platform publishes.
+On Clever Cloud, setting `OTOROSHI_OPTIONS_TRUSTED_PROXIES` for a CDN in front of the platform keeps the proxies of `CC_REVERSE_PROXY_IPS` in the list.
+An empty or undefined source contributes nothing.
+Another variable can be declared as a source from your own configuration file:

 ```
-OTOROSHI_OPTIONS_TRUSTED_PROXIES='${vault://env/PROXY_IPS},203.0.113.0/24'
+otoroshi.options.trustedProxiesSources.MY_CDN_IPS = ${?MY_CDN_IPS}
 ```

-This assumes `PROXY_IPS` is defined with the desired proxy list and the env vault remains enabled.

 As soon as the list is not empty, the loopback (`127.0.0.1` and `::1`) is trusted too, as Play did by
 default: a last hop running on the same host as Otoroshi does not have to be declared.
-IPv6 entries are compared as addresses, not as text, so any spelling of the same address matches.
+IPv6 entries are compared as addresses, not as text, so any spelling of the same address matches, and a wildcard matches both the compressed and the full spelling of an address.
+The IP allow and block lists, the IP filtering of the global config, the endless responses and the fail2ban rules, when the fail2ban identifier is the client address, match addresses the same way.

 The list only applies while `trustXForwarded` is on, which stays the master switch.
 As soon as the list is not empty, `X-Forwarded-For` is never trusted blindly anymore.